 storage at the owner/operator's expense.

-Vehicles that have accumulated five or more unpaid traffic tickets will automatically be placed on a tow list and towed without notice at the owner/operator's expense when parked on the University campus.
+Vehicles that have accumulated three or more unpaid traffic tickets will automatically be placed on a tow list and towed without notice at the owner/operator's expense when parked on the University campus.
 Contact the Department of Public Safety at (660) 543-4123 for information regarding towed vehicles.

 Individuals parking in faculty/staff, student, M, reserved areas or handicapped parking must properly display a valid permit issued for the zone assigned to them.
 Those who park in a zoned lot or reserved space without displaying a valid permit or those who park in a zoned lot or reserved space and display an incorrect permit are subject to a fine of $50.00 and/or towing.
 Enforcement of parking lots for failure to display a valid parking permit begins on the first day of classes of each semester.

 Failure to properly display a permit will result in a fine of $30.00.

 Sticker permits are to be placed and adhered to the upper portion of the left rear bumper behind the driver OR on the lower left rear glass behind the driver.
 Permits must be clearly visible, displayed to read from left to right, and cannot be displayed upside down.
 Permits cannot be placed temporarily in or on any vehicle with tape or other adhesive, lying on the dash, lying on the back window decks, etc.